cmalla94/DCGAN_GenDogs/README.md

 `!unzip all-dogs.zip`
 `!unzip Annotation.zip`

-Then you can the notebook to train the model.
+Then you can run the notebook to train the model.

 The Kaggle is more preferable as both resources give you a GPU.